NAT traversal

-Network address translation traversal is a computer networking technique of establishing and maintaining Internet protocol connections across gateways that implement network address translation (NAT).
+Network address translator traversal is a computer networking technique of establishing and maintaining Internet Protocol connections across gateways that implement network address translation (NAT).

 NAT traversal techniques are required for many network applications, such as peer-to-peer file sharing and voice over IP.

 Network address translation

-NAT devices allow the use of private IP addresses on private networks behind routers with a single public IP address facing the Internet.
-The internal network devices communicate with hosts on the external network by changing the source address of outgoing requests to that of the NAT device and relaying replies back to the originating device.
+Network address translation typically uses private IP addresses on private networks with a single public IP address for the router facing the Internet.
+The network address translator changes the source address in network protocols for outgoing requests from that of an internal device to its external address, so that internal devices can communicate with hosts on the external network, while relaying replies back to the originating device.

-This leaves the internal network ill-suited for hosting servers, as the NAT device has no automatic method of determining the internal host for which incoming packets are destined.
+This leaves the internal network ill-suited for hosting services, as the NAT device has no automatic method for determining the internal host for which incoming packets from the external network are destined.
 This is not a problem for general web access and email.
 However, applications such as peer-to-peer file sharing, VoIP services, and video game consoles require clients to be servers as well.
 Incoming requests cannot be easily correlated to the proper internal host.
 Furthermore, many of these types of services carry IP address and port number information in the application data, potentially requiring substitution with deep packet inspection.

 Network address translation technologies are not standardized.
 As a result, the methods used for NAT traversal are often proprietary and poorly documented.
 Many traversal techniques require assistance from servers outside of the masqueraded network.
 Some methods use the server only when establishing the connection, while others are based on relaying all data through it, which increases the bandwidth requirements and latency, detrimental to real-time voice and video communications.

 NAT traversal techniques usually bypass enterprise security policies.
 Enterprise security experts prefer techniques that explicitly cooperate with NAT and firewalls, allowing NAT traversal while still enabling marshalling at the NAT to enforce enterprise security policies.
-IETF standards based on this security model are Realm-Specific IP (RSIP) and middlebox communications (MIDCOM).
+Internet Engineering Task Force (IETF) standards based on this security model are Realm-Specific IP (RSIP) and middlebox communications (MIDCOM).

-Techniques
+Techniques and protocols

-The following NAT traversal techniques are available:
+Various NAT traversal techniques have been developed: